 Sometimes it’s simply for fun that we switch things up.
 A little element of surprise, a slight change in schedule, or transforming the daily sandwiches into kabobs…

 These small changes can mean fresh light in my kid’s eyes or a spark of curiosity for learning something new.
 As a mom, that is what makes these shenanigans worth it to me.

-Making Sandwich Kabobs
+Materials Needed for Making Sandwich Kabobs

 - Using the cookie cutters, cut shapes from the bread, cheese, and meat.
 (Get creative, there are no rules here.)

 - Add each element of the sandwich to skewer, being careful to make sure it goes directly through the center.

 - Layer the kabob filling the skewer.
 Make sure you leave a little room to hold the ends.

 Note: You can add some condiments as you go, OR make a dipping sauce for the final product.

 Types of Sandwich Kabobs – Creative Combinations

 The best thing about sandwich kabobs it that they can be adapted in so many fun ways.
 We went with the classic ham and cheese (because that’s what we had on hand) but the possibilities are endless.